Navigating the topic of the End Times is a veritable minefield.

 Jesus is returning one day, whether tomorrow or a thousand years from now.
 Luke talks about this in Acts, the “sequel” to the Gospel of Luke.

-“…he [Jesus] was taken up before their very eyes, and a cloud hid him from their sight.
-They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
-“Men of Galilee,” they said, “why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”
-(Acts 1:9-11).
+“…he [Jesus] was lifted up, and a cloud took him out of their sight.
+And while they were gazing into heaven as he went, behold, two men stood by them in white robes, and said, “Men of Galilee, why do you stand looking into heaven?
+This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven” (Acts 1:9-11).